Senior Tutor Checklist

 (Note: due dates for the video tape assignments differ between the various tutor training courses.
 See the green sheet for dates.)

-- Read the Senior Tutor Videotape Response Guidelines carefully before you watch the videotapes, and follow the guidelines described.
+- Read the Senior Tutor Video Response Guidelines carefully before you watch, and follow the guidelines described.

 - Email an end-of-quarter summary to Diana and the tutor support team with a few sentences about each of your new tutors.
 Report on your assessment of the tutor's level of commitment to tutoring, successes and/or problems, and recommend tutors you think would make good Senior Tutors.